Drive sales on autopilot with ecommerce-focused features

 ISPs are cautious with new or unfamiliar senders, since they don’t have a credible sending history yet.
 So, any sudden spike in sending activity is seen as a red flag.

-A good practice is warming up your domain or IP.
-This involves slowly increasing your sending volume over time to build a positive sender reputation.
+A good practice is warming up your domain or IP, which slowly increases your sending volume over time to build a positive sender reputation.

 Miscellaneous factors